Centurions (TV series): Premise

 The cyborg mad scientist Doc Terror seeks to conquer the Earth and turn its inhabitants into robot slaves.
 He is assisted by his cyborg companion Hacker and an army of robots.

 At each turn, their evil plans are thwarted by the heroic Centurions.
 The Centurions are a team of men consisting of Max Ray, Jake Rockwell, and Ace McCloud, dressed in specially created exo-frames that allow them (upon shouting "PowerXtreme") to fuse with 'incredible' assault weapon systems, becoming what the show calls man and machine, Power Xtreme!
 The result is a weapons platform somewhere between a hard-suit and a mecha.
 The exo-frames can also be equipped with space gear or diving gear.

-The Centurions are based on an orbiting space station called Sky Vault where its operator, Crystal Kane, uses a transporter to send the Centurions, and the requested weapon systems, to where they are needed.
+The Centurions are based on an orbiting space station called Sky Vault whose operator, Crystal Kane, uses a transporter to send the Centurions, and the requested weapon systems, to where they are needed.
 To monitor the global situation there are relay stations such as Ice Castle, Sand Castle and Fire Castle.
-Crystal is always in the company of either Jake Rockwell's dog Shadow or Lucy the orangutan mostly.
+Crystal is always in the company of either Jake Rockwell's dog Shadow or Lucy the orangutan.
 Shadow is usually more involved with the Centurions' battles than Lucy and sports a harness with dual missile launchers.
 Crystal suggests tactics and sends equipment as required.
 The Centurions also have a hidden base in New York City called Centrum.
 Its entrance is hidden in a bookstore and must be reached via an underground railcar.
 Centrum serves as the Centurions' land base of operations and also has a beaming pod for rapid transport to Sky Vault.
 In addition to Sky Vault and Centrum, there is also a Centurion Academy whose location is kept completely secret and only seen in the last 5 episodes.
 All weapon systems are manufactured by a submersible aquatic Sealab.

-Much like the Super Friends additions of Black Vulcan, Apache Chief, Samurai, and, El Dorado to introduce racial diversity into the series, The Centurions saw the addition of Rex Charger, the energy expert, and John Thunder, the Apache infiltration expert.